ruby-cute/ruby-cute/examples/g5k-tutorial.md

     constants: Bash  Execute  G5K  TakTuk  VERSION
     locals: _  __  _dir_  _ex_  _file_  _in_  _out_  _pry_

-We will see that [Cute](http://www.rubydoc.info/github/ruby-cute/ruby-cute/master/Cute) module is composed of other helpful modules such as:
+We can see that [Cute](http://www.rubydoc.info/github/ruby-cute/ruby-cute/master/Cute) module is composed of other helpful modules such as:
 [G5K](http://www.rubydoc.info/github/ruby-cute/ruby-cute/master/Cute/G5K/API),
 [TakTuk](http://www.rubydoc.info/github/ruby-cute/ruby-cute/master/Cute/TakTuk), etc.

     [10] pry(main)> cd

-Les explore the mehods defined in
+Let's explore the methods defined in
 [G5K Module](http://www.rubydoc.info/github/ruby-cute/ruby-cute/master/Cute/G5K/API),
 so you can observe which methods can be used with `$g5k` variable.